 It’s time, now that 2016 is on its' way to winding down, to admit to ourselves and share with the world that the choice to name the company Key Lime Interactive, and not Key Lime Experience Research was clairvoyant, in a way.

-Key Lime Interactive consists of a group of experts, practiced in conception, creation, implementation and maturation of product experiences for global brands across all industries.
+Key Lime Interactive consists of a group of experts, practiced in the conception, creation, implementation, and maturation of product experiences for global brands across all industries.
 Our specialty is ensuring that experiences always remain intuitive and interesting for users.
 We conduct research at any phase, and we do that well, but we also are a fantastic partner for all elements of the general product user experiences, design work included, because outstanding UX research naturally leads us to UX design.